Most Women With Insurance Can Get Paragard at No Cost

 - Provide them with the J code for Paragard: J7300

 - Ask if you will have any out-of-pocket costs, or if Paragard is only partially covered under your plan

 If your medical insurance says that Paragard is not covered as a medical benefit, then it may be covered as a pharmacy benefit.
 To check if it’s covered as a pharmacy benefit, call the customer service number on the back of your prescription card.

 What if My Health Insurance Doesn’t Cover Paragard or I Don’t Have Health Insurance?

-If you don’t have insurance, or if your insurance doesn’t cover Paragard, you may self-pay for Paragard through one of our specialty pharmacy partners.
+If you don’t have insurance, or if your insurance doesn’t cover Paragard, you may self-pay for your Paragard prescription by contacting our specialty pharmacy partner below.